 “We have grown in difficult circumstances,” he said.
 “The torment we carry within ourselves is just incomprehensible to others.”

-“At every single moment there is some fear and trepidation when we first go out, even from walking on the street, which we keep to ourselves,” he continued.
+“At every single moment there is some fear and trepidation when we first go out, even from walking on the street, which we keep to ourselves,” he said.
 “I see children from near my village in the schools trying to hide their faces behind the desk when they first come to school.”

 Is the government listening?